Transport mobility package – current legal status

 Replacement of tachographs with second-generation devices

-• In August 2023, the first stage of the changes (installation of new-generation tachographs in new vehicles) will be launched;
+• In August 2023, the first phase of the changes (installation of new-generation tachographs in new vehicles) was launched.

-• In December 2024, the process of replacing analog and digital tachographs in older vehicles will begin, and mandatory storage of tachograph data for up to 56 days for inspection purposes will be implemented;
+• In December 2024, the process of replacing analog and digital tachographs in older vehicles began, and mandatory storage of tachograph data for up to 56 days for inspection purposes was implemented.

 Changes in the salaries of international transport drivers